franquitt/intellisite_challenge/README.md

 * A container with node-red as a frontend
 * A container with MongoDB
 * Docker and docker-compose
+* A container with react optimized for production inside a nginx server

 The description of the challenge is in the folder **requirements**.